calliope-project/calliope/docs/custom_math/customise.md

 ## Writing your own math documentation

-You can write your model's mathematical formulation to view it in a rich-text format (as we do for our [inbuilt math][inbuilt-math] in this documentation).
+You can write your model's mathematical formulation to view it in a rich-text format (as we do for our [inbuilt math](../math/index.md) in this documentation).
 To write a LaTeX, reStructuredText, or Markdown file that includes only the math valid for your model:

 ```python